 - Know your family history: Some uterine cancer can also be genetic or hereditary.
 It’s important to know your family history and discuss your potential risk with your doctor and if you could benefit from genetic counseling.

 - Track possible symptoms: Don’t ignore the signs.
 If you notice any changes, speak to your doctor or gynecologist.
-The CDC has a helpful symptoms diary you can download and track possible symptoms over a two-week timespan.

-Uterine cancer, also known as endometrial cancer, is the most common gynecologic cancer in the United States The good news is that if it’s caught early, it’s highly treatable.
+Uterine cancer, also known as endometrial cancer, is the most common gynecologic cancer in the United States.
+The good news is that if it’s caught early, it’s highly treatable.

 Don’t ignore the signs.
 The most important thing you can do is to know the warning signs and bring them to your doctor’s attention.
 To find a Banner MD Anderson expert near you, visit bannerhealth.com.